Just print this out.

 7. Hat and suntan screen.
 Especially if you are fair skinned.
 99% of the time it's very sunny here.
 For your northerners flying in: even if it's overcast, fair skinned people tend to get sun burnt due to our southern location in So.
 California, closer to the equator.

 9. Rain gear/ layered clothing.
-(Umbrella and rain poncho) change of clothes or layering of clothes (you can leave it all in your car if it not threatening or at home if it's not in the forecast at all- if you trust them that is).
-Michael always has a small, fold up umbrella he sticks in his vest pocket (most pro-jackets have a place for them) and a rain poncho folded up and stuffed in the back pocket of the jacket.
+(Umbrella and rain poncho) change of clothes or layering of clothes (you can leave it all in your car if it's not threatening or at home if it's not in the forecast at all- if you trust them that is).
+Michael always has a small, fold up umbrella he sticks in his photo-vest pocket (most pro-jackets have a place for them) and a rain poncho folded up and stuffed in the back pocket of the jacket.
 If he knows it will rain, he puts a 'golf umbrella' in with his tripod in his tripod bag to make sure shooting in the rain is actually fun.
-You see, rain is your friend if you stay dry (as you can make spectacular photos in it when everyone else is cowering under door entryways or inside).
+You see, rain is your friend if you can stay dry (as you can make spectacular photos in it when everyone else is cowering under door entryways or inside).